-Dallas budget committee approves funding for visitors center
+Dallas Budget Committee approves funding for visitors center

-The decision still has to be OK’d by the Dallas City Council when it approves it 2021-22 budget in June.
+The decision still has to be OK’d by the Dallas City Council when it approves its 2021-22 budget in June.
+The council has a hearing on the budget scheduled for its June 7 meeting.

-However, DAVC will be without Executive Director Shelly Jones, as she was laid off due to lack of funding for her position.
-The organization had requested $50,000 in TLT funding, which is earmarked for marketing and tourism promotion, and a three-year contract with the city.

-The tax is collected for hotels and motels in town and funneled through the city to organizations – which can include the city itself – to market Dallas and host events that draw tourists, defined as people who travel more than 50 miles to visit.
+Included in the budget is $90,000 in transient lodging tax or TLT funding, with a proposal to increase funding given to the Polk Tourism Alliance to $20,000 and $50,000 for direct marketing and advertising campaigns for city events and business tourism.
+TLT funding is earmarked for marketing and tourism promotion.
+The tax is collected from hotels and motels in town and funneled through the city to organizations — which can include the city itself — to market Dallas and host events that draw tourists, defined as people who travel more than 50 miles to visit.

+Budget committee and community members had questions about the shift away from giving money to the DAVC at the May 10 meeting.
+The budget committee members decided to discuss the issue further during it second meeting on May 12.

+The committee ultimately decided to give the DAVC funding, but well short of the organization’s request of $50,000 and a three-year contract with the city.

 City Manager Brian Latta had recommended that no money be given to the DAVC, saying that he had been dissatisfied with the organization’s performance over the last year.